 - Reflections for students to evaluate their work and comment on their experience

-- Comprehensive guides, lesson plans, and implementation strategies for teachers
+- Comprehensive guides, lesson plans, and implementation strategies

 - Engages students in a computer lab setting, BYOD or 1:1 program

 Prior to beginning each project, students may be assigned a pre-test to determine if they have the technology skills required for successfully completing the project.
 If additional technology skills are needed, the student will automatically be assigned a corresponding lesson from the EasyTech library.

 Inquiry supports teachers with ready-to-go, core-aligned projects.
 Each project introduces an essential question that students must answer with research, critical thinking, communication, and collaboration.
 These projects bring core curriculum and instruction together to develop 21st century skills.

 After completing a project, the student is taken to the reflection section where they are encouraged to evaluate their work based on provided goals, core curriculum concepts learned and the application of digital literacy skills.
 Reflections also give the student the opportunity to comment on their experience and give an evaluation of the work of others.

 The Buck Institute for Education released a compilation of over forty years of research showing that project-based learning is effective in building deep content understanding, raising academic achievement, and encouraging student motivation to learn.